LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 graphs* they provide little support for interactive tasks in preparing the input data.
 Physics code monitoring and visualisation is another aspect that is not covered sufficiently and extensions are required to provide progress evidence to users.
-Visualisation pipeline that is often neglected in many workflow systems is primary point of VisTrails workflow system that concentrates in data exploration where complex 3D visualisations are needed.
-Building visualisation pipeline on top of VTK toolkit is also possible with interactive 3D visualisation tools such as ParaView or VisIt that are ubiquitously used among HPC community.
+Visualization pipeline that is often neglected in many workflow systems is primary point of VisTrails workflow system that concentrates in data exploration where complex 3D visualizations are needed.
+Building visualization pipeline on top of VTK toolkit is also possible with interactive 3D visualization tools such as ParaView or VisIt that are ubiquitously used among HPC community.
 Important aspect for day-to-day users is tailoring GUI to preferences while using the physics code(s) so that they can interactively explore compute progress.
 For that